-Pauline Kelly was previously a senior psychologist with over 30 years experience working in a variety of sectors including Government, community service, not for profit organisations and health and currently has a private practice offering supervision and counselling.
+Pauline Kelly was previously a senior psychologist with over 30 years experience working in a variety of sectors including government, community service, not for profit organisations and health.

-Pauline is currently a director of Anglicare Victoria and Chair of Anglicare Victoria’s Client Services Board Committee.
-Pauline was a member of the Professional Standards Committee for the Anglican Church in Victoria for 7 years.
+Pauline recently completed her role as a director of Anglicare Victoria.
+Prior to taking up the role as director of Kooyoora, Pauline was a member of the Professional Standards Committee for the Anglican Church in Victoria.

 Bruce Thompson B.App.Sci, CRFS, FANZSRS, FAPSR, FThorSoc, PhD